 For returning agents: To renew their certification, returning agents are able to take a condensed training.
 CMS mentions that this renewal should take about 90 minutes and the CMS guide can be found here.

 How Ritter makes it easy: Ritter has assembled step-by-step instructions on how to become FFM certified.
+We’ve also taken the time to answer some frequently asked questions about ACA certification and training requirements in another post.
 After you’re certified, you’re ready to start selling ACA plans!
 Register with us to gain access and start contracting.

 ● ● ●